Class of 2017 Students Honored at Awards Ceremony

 Minnesota Journal of Law, Science & Technology Outstanding Editor Award

-Recognizes the Journal editor who exhibited outstanding dedication, fulfilled his/her duties with enthusiasm, and delivered consistent and superior work throughout his/her participation on the journal.
+Recognizes a student editor who exhibited outstanding dedication, fulfilled his/her duties with enthusiasm, and delivered consistent and superior work throughout his/her time on the journal.

 Mondale Hall Engagement Award